ricrei/DataProvision_LVGridResilience/README.md

 ## Electrical Profiles
 The electrical profiles comprise household loads, heat pumps, electric vehicles and PV systems as input data for the [EnergyCellLV-Modell](https://github.com/ricrei/energycell_lv_level).
 They are provided in the folder 'electrical_profiles' and were separated into seasonal periods.
 All profiles are compressed into a pickle file.
 To decompress them, use the script `decompress_inputfiles.py`.
-These profiles can be applied to different low-voltage grids.
+These profiles can be applied to different low-voltage grids by conducting power flow calculations to evaluate the grid stress.
 In this study, the Simbench grids were examined.
-The results are the loading of lines and transformers and the voltage per bus.